defeat the enemy, strongholds and spiritual warfare

 How do I maximize the tax benefits of owning a business?

-We covered all of these questions so grab your notebook and pen and get ready to dive into all the financial basics to make it super simple.
+We covered all of these questions so grab your notebook and pen and dive into all the financial basics to make it super simple.

 How Can You Get Involved?

-Before we dive into this highly tactical episode that is going to blow your mind and help you feel super-equipped with all the financial basics, I want to let you know that you can come to hang out with me and my incredible team in our free Facebook community.
-Join us at stefgasscommunity.com.
-Over 10,000 faith-led entrepreneurs and podcasters – just like you – are hanging out in there, collaborating and connecting, growing and being inspired by one another.
-It is free.
-It’s the best and most fun Facebook group you’ll ever join if I do say so myself.
+Before we dive into this highly tactical episode, which will blow your mind and help you feel super-equipped with all the financial basics, I want to let you know that you can hang out with me and my incredible team in our free Facebook community.

 How Did Stef Gass and Hilary Hendershott Meet?